spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 # Overview

-This section covers the behaviors pertaining to available deployment environments for Palette Virtual Clusters and the resource quotas users and virtual clusters are subject to.
+This section covers the available deployment environments for Palette Virtual Clusters and the resource quotas users and virtual clusters are subject to.

 # Available Environments